 The biggest deterrent for tankless water heaters is the price.
 Not only are the heaters themselves considerably more expensive than traditional tank versions, but they may also require additional expense to install.
 If you choose an electric tankless water heater, you may need to hire an electrician to ensure that your home’s electrical system is updated.
 If you choose a gas-fired tankless water heater, you’ll need to make sure that it is vented.
 Either way, you will likely need a professional to help install your new tankless water heater.

 Not sure if a tankless water heater is right for your Seattle home?
-Call Best Plumbing!
+Contact Best Plumbing!
 We can help evaluate your current water heater situation and determine whether you could benefit from a tankless heater (and if so, which kind!).
-If you already know that you want to make the switch, we can also help you install a new tankless water heater in your Seattle or Bellevue home.
+If you already know that you want to make the switch, we can also help you install a new tankless water heater in your home.
+We proudly serve the greater Seattle area.